gmftbyGMFTBY/HashRetrieval/README.md

 es doesn't need the gpu_id (set as 0); faiss needs the gpu_ids (default set as 1,2,3,4)

-_If you need to try other hash code size settings, replace the 128 in chat.sh into other dimension size._
+_If you need to try other hash code size settings, replace the 128 in `chat.sh` and `models/hash-bert.py` into other dimension size._

 ```bash
 ./prepare_corpus.sh <dataset_name> <es/faiss> <es/dual-bert/hash-bert> 1,2,3,4
 ```

-### 1.7 Run Chat Test to obtain the experiment results
+### 1.7 Run Chat Test to obtain the Experiment Results

-* If you need to try other hash code size settings, replace the 128 in chat.sh into other dimension size.
+* If you need to try other hash code size settings, replace the 128 in `chat.sh` and `models/hash-bert.py`  into other dimension size.
 * Before running the chat.sh script, you should make sure that you already run the following commands correctly:
     ```bash
     # 1. the cross-bert will be used for providing coherence scores